Ashton-Sidhu/aethos/README.md

 df.missing_data # View your missing data at anytime

 df.correlation_matrix() # Generate a correlation matrix for your training data

+df.predictive_power() # Calculates the predictive power of each variable

+df.autoviz() # Runs autoviz on the data and runs EDA on your data

 df.pairplot() # Generate pairplots for your training data features at any time